Analysis: 5 things to watch in the Biden-Sanders debate

 1. Who wins the coronavirus clash?

 Americans are desperate to know when normal life will resume after the virus has shuttered schools, businesses and sports leagues, causing layoffs and sending stocks tumbling.
-Biden and Sanders won’t have good answers for them, but they’ll be looking to offer themselves as a foil to someone they call a reckless president who has catastrophically mishandled the pandemic.
+Biden and Sanders won’t have good answers for them, but they’ll be looking to offer themselves as a foil to a president who they say has catastrophically mishandled the pandemic.

 Watch for the two men to sell Americans on why they’d be best to deal with such an emergency.